-Column 26 of the header line specifies that an alternate sequence is to be used, but the statement just read is not a comment statement or a valid sort specification statement, nor does it contain ALTSEQUUS in columns 1 through 8.
-Correct the incorrect statement or delete it if it does not belong in the job; or add a valid alternate sequence statement.
+Column 26 of the header line specifies that an alternate sequence is to be used or an alternate collating sequence table was passed to the job in the loadable sort parameter list, but the statement just read is not a comment statement or a valid sort specification statement, nor does it contain ALTSEQ66 in columns 1 through 8.
+Do one of the following: correct the incorrect statement, delete the incorrect statement if it does not belong in the job, or add a valid alternate sequence statement.

-SORT-7177 W MISSING THE DOUBLE ASTERISK () STATEMENT
+SORT-7177 W MISSING THE DOUBLE ASTERISK (\\) STATEMENT

-No statement containing asterisks () in columns 1 and 2 was between the alternate sequence statement and the include, omit, or field specification statement.
-The sort program assumes an statement following the alternate sequence statement.
-To avoid this error next time the job is run, place an statement between the alternate sequence statement and the include, omit, or field specification statement.
+No statement containing asterisks (\) in columns 1 and 2 was between the alternate sequence statement and the include, omit, or field specification statement.
+The sort program assumes an \\ statement following the alternate sequence statement.
+To avoid this error next time the job is run, place an \\ statement between the alternate sequence statement and the include, omit, or field specification statement.